 Operating lists are available a week or so ahead of each operating day and that list is used to provide fee estimates to patients prior to surgery.
 If you have not received an estimate please complete a fee estimate request at www.probills.com.au/fee-estimate/

 My fees are derived using the Australian Society of Anaesthetists’ Relative Value Guide.
 They are less than those recommended by the Australian Medical Association.
 The fees are based on the complexity, duration and time of day of the service.
 Due to inadequate indexation over decades, the rebates provided by Medicare and the health funds will usually be less than the fee, resulting in an out-of-pocket expense.
 I do not alter the fee depending on which insurance company the patient uses.
-The out-of-pocket cost, therefore, depends on the insurance company.
-By law, all funds must provide rebates up to at least the Medicare Schedule Fee.
-Funds can, at their discretion, provide rebate above this legal minimum.
-In broad terms, health funds can be divided into three groups:
+The out-of-pocket cost, therefore, depends on the insurance company shortfall.

 WHY THE GAP?